Masoudvahid/SocialNetworkingSite/README.md

 - Remember to make migrations to DB.
 - Other less important fixes noted in files.

-commands which should be run:
+commands for initiating the app:
 `python manage.py collectstatic`
+`python manage.py makemigrations`
+`python manage.py migrate`

+to run the app you only need this:
+`python manage.py runserver`